RBinsonB/kino_gripper/README.md

 # Kino Gripper
 3D printed Kino gripper repository/ROS package.
+The gripper is an adaptative gripper using a [Dynamixel AX-12A servomotor](https://emanual.robotis.com/docs/en/dxl/ax/ax-12a/) as actuator, leveraging its abilies as a smart gripper: compliance, possibility to set torque, velocity...
+Communication with the servomotor is handled with an integrated [USB2AX](http://www.xevelabs.com/doku.php?id=product:usb2ax:usb2ax).
+Power is provided by a DC-DC buck converter.

+The gripper is designed to be mounted on a HEBI Robotics Arm but can easily be modified to be mounted on other arms.

 ## Installation
 The gripper package can be used as a ROS or C++ package.